 2.5.2 The table below shows the anticipated half year position and the revised budget for capital expenditure.
-This will be more fully explained in the Month 6 Financial Monitoring Report presented to Cabinet.
+This was more fully explained in the Month 6 Financial Monitoring Report presented to Cabinet on 12 December 2022.
 It therefore highlights the changes that have taken place and are forecast since the capital programme was agreed at the Council meeting on 2 March 2022.